 - Cannot choose a different cover pic from a Carousel Post : Suppose you have uploaded 5 pictures of 5 places in a single Instagram carousel post or 5 food items from a restaurant, Instagram guide by default takes only the cover pic of the original Instagram carousel post by default and you really cant choose a different cover pic from that same post.

-- No option to tag anyone (the @ ) doesn’t really work in a guide.
-So no way to credit someone else
+- No option to tag anyone . @ doesn’t really work in a guide.
+So no way to credit someone else when you create Instagram guides.

 - A cover pic has to be chosen from an existing post or a saved post and cannot be uploaded (as against uploading our own pic from the phone for an Instagram Highlight).